BrandonWallace2K/BrandonWallace2K/README.md

 🕹️ I’m currently working as a Senior QA Tester @ a Take-Two Interactive subsidiary.

-👨🏽‍💻 My weekends are consumed with working on non-linear data structures, 2D Video Games, and updating my Github repositories!
+👨🏽‍💻 My weekends are consumed with working on non-linear Data Structures, 2D Video Game Development, Code Challenges, and updating my Github repositories!

 🌱 I’m currently expanding my expertise in Unreal Game Sync, automated software testing w/ Selenium, and comprehensive functionality scripting, while taking all of 2024 to delve deeper into the video game development lifecycle, with a particular focus on testing milestones.

-❓ Ask me about anything related to OOP, C++, Java, and or French Bulldogs.
+❓ Ask me about anything related to OOP, C++, Java, Quality Assurance Testing, Video Games, and or French Bulldogs.

 🤔 I’m looking for help with reviewing any of my code and implementing optimized and innovative implementations of data structures and algorithms.